grubbyhacker/homepage/content/roger/about/index.md

     image="headshot.jpeg"
     alt="Roger's headshot"
 >}}
-* **Expert Software Development Leadership:** Possessing over two and a half decades of experience, I excel at optimizing developer productivity, efficiency, and effectiveness, ultimately enabling engineers to deliver exceptional customer value.
-My strategic investments in technology and processes are guided by a deep understanding of developers' needs and a shared passion for well-crafted code and superior tools.
+* **Expert Software Development Leadership:** Excels at optimizing developer productivity, efficiency, and effectiveness, enabling engineers to deliver exceptional customer value.
+Guided by a deep understanding of developer needs and a shared passion for well-crafted code and superior tools.
-* **High-Performing Team Builder:** Recognized for my ability to cultivate and retain highly skilled technical teams that consistently deliver outstanding return on investment.
-Proven success in managing both senior technical talent and junior talent, fostering growth and maintaining a robust bench.
-Managed team sizes up to 100 with broader influence.
+* **High-Performing Team Builder:** Recognized for ability to cultivate and retain highly skilled technical talent, consistently delivers outstanding ROI.
-* **Thrives in Complexity:** Frequently sought after to provide solutions to intricate software engineering problems, including those involving artificial intelligence and very large scale data management.
-Capable of managing immense complexity and handling multiple large projects concurrently.
-Many projects cited below were/are overlapping.
+* **Thrives in Complexity:** Frequently sought after to provide solutions to intricate software engineering problems, including those involving AI and scale.
-* **Effective Communicator:** Skilled in seamlessly engaging with senior executives, business leaders, partners, customers, engineers, and academics, effectively bridging communication gaps and fostering a collaborative environment.
+* **Effective Communicator:** Seamlessly engages with senior executives, business leaders, partners, customers, engineers, and academics.
 * **Principled Leadership:** Guided by a strong commitment to leaving a positive and lasting impact on organizations.
-Consistently challenges teams to think holistically and implement solutions at the team, division, company, or industry level.
-Dedicated to ensuring that improvements are sustained and supported.
 {{< /profile-intro >}}

 # Work Experience